 If all the activity on Lake Windermere feels too hectic, take a detour and explore Rydal Water instead.
 It’s a much smaller lake, 77 acres as compared with Lake Windermere’s whopping 3,640 acres.

 It’s north of Lake Windermere and sits at the foot of Loughrigg Fell.
-When you see its tranquil atmosphere, you’ll understand why it was a favorite place of William Wordsworth, poet and Lake District resident.
+When you see its tranquil atmosphere, you’ll understand why it was a favourite place of William Wordsworth, poet and Lake District resident.
 He owned two houses on its shores — Dove Cottage and Rydal Mount, both of which are interesting things to see in Windermere.

 In the mood for a stroll?
 Take the circular walk around Rydal Water.
 The path ambles through the woodlands and along the shoreline and only has a few steep areas.
 There’s a footbridge or two and if you’re lucky, you may even encounter a few grazing sheep along the way.

 No matter what you do, Rydal Water makes an ideal spot for a picnic or some bird watching.
 In keeping with its serene image, boating on the lake is prohibited.

 Welcome to one of the first tourist related attractions in the Lake District.
 In 1790, the Claife Viewing Station was built on a hillside above Windermere to accommodate a new influx of wealthy tourists.

 It was created to resemble an old ruin and had coloured windows intended to mimic what the landscape would look like during different seasons.
 By the 1830s, it had been expanded and became something of a local landmark.
 Eventually, though, it became less popular and was all but abandoned.